sunfounder/ultimate-sensor-kit/docs/source/components_basic/18-component_speed.rst

 Introduction
 ---------------------------
-The LM393 module is an IR counter that has an IR transmitter and receiver.
+The Infrared Speed Sensor Module is an IR counter that has an IR transmitter and receiver.
 If any obstacle is placed between these sensors, a signal is sent to the microcontroller.
 The module can be used in association with a microcontroller for motor speed detection, pulse count, position limit, etc.

 Principle
 ---------------------------
-The LM393 module has 1 H2010 photocell, which consists of a phototransistor and an infrared light emitter packaged in a 10 cm wide black plastic housing.
+The Infrared Speed Sensor Module has 1 H2010 photocell, which consists of a phototransistor and an infrared light emitter packaged in a 10 cm wide black plastic housing.

 .. image:: img/18_LM393_module_2.png
     :width: 200